Shopify

 URLs section

-• Embed app in Shopify admin — leave this checkbox unticked.
-Luo connects to your shop through the API; it doesn’t render inside the Shopify admin UI.
+Embed app in Shopify admin — leave unticked.
+Luo connects through the API, not inside the Shopify admin UI.

 Access section

-• Use legacy install flow — tick this checkbox.
-(Luo runs a standard OAuth handshake, which is what the legacy flow provides.)
+Use legacy install flow — tick this checkbox.

 https://platform.prd.luo.app/oauth/shopify/callback

-Once all four fields are filled in, release the version.
+Once the fields are filled in, release the version.

 3. Set up Custom Distribution and install the app

 You may be able to skip this step.
-Click your app’s name in the left-hand menu to return to the app overview, then look at the right-hand side.
-If there’s no Distribution card, your app is ready to use as-is — skip ahead to step 4.
-If the Distribution card is present, follow the steps below.
+Click your app’s name in the left-hand menu to return to the app overview.
+If there’s no Distribution card on the right, skip to step 4.
+If the card is present, you must install the app before you can connect in Luo — follow the steps below.

-4. Untick “Allow multi-store install for [your organization]” — you only want this app installable on your one shop.
+- Untick “Allow multi-store install” — you only want this app on your one shop.

 4. Copy the Client ID and Client secret